mani53-dev/artools/README.md

 bool Duration.isInYears;  // Returns `true` if the [Duration] is equal to or longer than one year. int Duration.absoluteSeconds;  // Returns the number of seconds remaining after accounting for whole minutes.
 ```

-Visit [EXTENSIONS.md](https://github.com/mani53-dev/artools/blob/main/DOC_EXTENSION.md) for a complete list of all the available extensions.

 >Made with ❤️ by Abdur Rehman.